 Step 4: Other Adjustments

 There may be times when you need $100 dollars now and not months from now.
 Most people want extra income during the holiday season.
-While you could get a quick cash loan for the holidays, you can use your additional income from paychecks on gifts instead.
+While you could get quick cash loans such as payday loans for the holidays, you can use your additional income from paychecks on gifts instead.

 4(a) — Other Income